JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 |         RPG Launcher (+0) (One-handed)         |         RPG Launcher         |               +0               |      One-handed      |         -2         |      6      | Sharpshooter |        Paced        |    30 ft Sphere    |              RPG Round, 1              |     Shockwave     |        Heavy Guns        |                                                            RPG-7, ect...                                                            | Indefinite | Innate |
 |         RPG Launcher (+0) (Two-handed)         |         RPG Launcher         |               +0               |      Two-handed      |        +6d6        |      6      | Sharpshooter |        Paced        |    30 ft Sphere    |              RPG Round, 1              |     Shockwave     |        Heavy Guns        |                                                            RPG-7, ect...                                                            | Indefinite | Innate |

+### Combat Roll Dice Pool

+A Combat Roll Dice Pool is the result of the Governing Skill Dice Pool modified by the Combat Roll's "Dice Pool Mod" and "Base Dice Tier Adjustment" ( including the same stats on any Ammo being used as part of the Combat Roll ).
+This Dice Pool represent's the character's effectiveness in combat.

+- +Base Dice (defaults to 3d6, varies with Base Dice Tier Adjustments from the Combat Roll and Ammo)
+- +/- 1d6 per Weapon Skill
+- +/- 1d6 per STR, RFX, or INT if Governing Attribute of Combat Skill
+- +/- Combat Roll's Dice Pool Mods
+- +/- Ammo's Dice Pool Mods if used

+### Example 1:

+Javk Wick the rogue has a rapier he's dual-wielding with his dagger.
+This would be the "Medium Pierce Melee (+0) (Dual-wielded)" combat roll.
+He has level 2 in Medium Melee and level 1 in Small Melee.
+He has Level 1 RFX.

+- +3d6 (Base Dice)
+- +2d6 (Level 2 Medium Sword Skill)
+- +1d6 (Level 1 RFX)
+- +2d6 (Medium Pierce Melee (+0) (Dual-wielded))

+Based on the dice above, Javk uses his sword and dagger for thrusting rolls 8d6.

+### Example 2:

+Javk Wick the rogue has a Light Crossbow and Light Bolt - Standards.
+He has a weapon skill of level 1 with the Crossbow Skill.
+He has level 1 in RFX.

+- +3d6 (Base Dice)
+- +1d6 (Level 1 Light Crossbow Skill)
+- +1d6 (Level 1 RFX)
+- +2d6 (Light Crossbow Two-Handed)
+- +0d6 (Light Bolt - Standard)

+Based on the dice above, Javk using his Light Crossbow has a 7d6.

 ## Weapon Combat Skills

 A Weapon Combat Skill covers the use of a group of similar weapons.
 The tables over on the Weapons rules show which weapons are group under which Weapon Combat Skills.
 For instance, the "Medium Melee" Weapon Combat Skill covers the use of "Medium Hafted", "Medium Sword", and "Medium Spear".